Margery C Ramsay Scholarship

 - visiting or studying library services in Australia or overseas

 The Margery C Ramsay and Barrett Reid scholarships are awarded in alternating years.
-The Margery C Ramsay Scholarship will not be awarded again until 2016.
+The Barrett Reid Scholarship was awarded in 2017.

 About Margery C Ramsay